mwadman/mwadman.github.io/_posts/2018-08-05-Python-virtualenvs-for-Dummies.markdown

 This post is meant as a "Python Virtualenv for Dummies"; both so that I have a quick document to refer back to, and hopefully to help those as helpless as I am.

-> Note that this post focuses on an installation of Ubuntu 18.04 with Python v2.7, but should hopefully be globally (both OS and Python version wise).
+> Note that this post uses an installation of Ubuntu 18.04 with Python v2.7, but should hopefully be global (both OS and Python version wise).

 # Installation